-- (1) This clause does not apply to supplementary water access licences. - (2) If supply capability due to channel capacity is insufficient in any segment of the water source to satisfy all water orders, basic landholder rights and the delivery of stimulus flow water, the following rules of priority apply: - (a) the operator is to give first priority to the requirements for water to satisfy basic landholder rights, - (b) once the requirements in (a) have been met, the operator is to supply water to domestic and stock access licences, local water utility access licences and regulated river (high security) access licences that have placed orders for water, in that order, and - (c) once the requirements in (b) have been met, unless otherwise directed by the Minister, any remaining supply capability is to be shared between the following: - (i) regulated river (general security- A class) access licences, and regulated river (general security- B class) access licences, that have placed an order for water, and - (ii) the stimulus flow water that has been ordered, in accordance with any procedures established by the Minister with the concurrence of the Minister for the Environment.
+- (1) This clause does not apply to supplementary water access licences. - (2) If supply capability due to channel capacity is insufficient in any segment of the water source to satisfy all water orders, basic landholder rights and the delivery of stimulus flow water, the following rules of priority apply: - (a) the operator is to give first priority to the requirements for water to satisfy basic landholder rights, - (b) once the requirements in (a) have been met, the operator is to supply water to domestic and stock access licences, local water utility access licences and regulated river (high security) access licences that have placed orders for water, in that order, and - once the requirements in (b) have been met, unless otherwise directed by the Minister, any remaining supply capability is to be shared between the following in accordance with any procedures established by the Minister with the concurrence of the Minister for the Environment: - regulated river (general security- A class) access licences, and regulated river (general security- B class) access licences, that have placed an order for water, and - (ii) the stimulus flow water that has been ordered.

+in accordance with any procedures established by the Minister with the concurrence of the Minister for the Environment.